Basic Philosophy and Framework for Corporate Governance

 Roles and Responsibilities of the Board of Directors

-The Board of Directors continually strives to strengthen its role as a body responsible for decision-making concerning the Company's fundamental policies and upper-level management issues, and supervising the execution of business.
+The Board of Directors is positioned as the body responsible for decision-making concerning the Company's fundamental policies and upper-level management issues as well as for supervising the execution of business.

 Composition of the Board of Directors

 The number of Directors shall not exceed 15, and two or more of them shall be Outside Directors.

 The Board of Directors of the Company shall consist of directors who are of excellent character, have insight, and high moral standards in addition to knowledge, experience, and competence.
 In addition, Audit and Supervisory Board Members, including outside Audit and Supervisory Board members, shall attend the meetings of the Board of Directors.
 With regard to the Audit and Supervisory Board, one or more members will have knowledge and expertise in corporate finance and accounting, and one or more will have knowledge and expertise in legal systems.

 Following the change in the Company’s president in March 2020, the Board of Directors is chaired by the Chairman, a non-executive director.

 The Company ensures diversity among board members and keeps the number of Directors at an optimal level for appropriate decision-making that is commensurate with the business domain and size.
 The presidents of the divisional companies, who are the top management of each business and senior corporate officers with significant experience and strong expertise, are appointed as inside Directors.
 Together with the independent Outside Directors, who have broad knowledge and experience, and Audit and Supervisory Board Members with strong expertise, the presidents of the divisional companies effectively perform the roles and responsibilities of the Board of Directors and maintain a balance with respect to diversity, optimal size, and capabilities.